confluentinc/ksql/docs/concepts/ksql-architecture.rst

     Declarative verbs that read and modify data in KSQL streams and tables.
     Data Manipulation Language statements modify data only and don't change metadata.
-The KSQL engine compiles DML statements into Kafka Streams applications, which run on a Kafka cluster like any other Streams application.
+The KSQL engine compiles DML statements into Kafka Streams applications, which run on a Kafka cluster like any other Kafka Streams application.

     The DML statements include:

+    * CREATE STREAM AS SELECT (CSAS)
     * CREATE TABLE AS SELECT (CTAS)
-    * CREATE STREAM AS SELECT (CSAS)
     * SELECT
     * INSERT INTO